-- A completed primary application submitted through the American Medical College Application Service (amcas@aamc.org), including Medical College Admission Test (MCAT) scores (new MCAT exam only) and official transcripts from all postsecondary schools attended. - A Premedical Committee letter.
-If your school does not have a Premedical Committee, or a considerable amount of time has passed since graduation, you may submit three individual letters of recommendation - two letters from individual professors (at least one in science) and one letter from a non-academic professional (included with AMCAS application).
-Applicants may submit more than three letters of recommendation through AMCAS, though we do not guarantee that all letters beyond the minimum requirement will be reviewed by our Office of Admissions. - A completed secondary application, including the \$100 application fee.
+- A completed primary application submitted through the American Medical College Application Service (amcas@aamc.org), including Medical College Admission Test (MCAT) scores (not older than 3 years) and official transcripts from all postsecondary schools attended. - A Premedical Committee letter.
+If your school does not have a Premedical Committee, or a considerable amount of time has passed since graduation, you may submit three individual letters of recommendation two letters from individual professors (at least one in science) and one letter from a nonacademic professional (included with the AMCAS application).
+Applicants may submit more than three letters of recommendation through AMCAS, though we do not guarantee that all letters beyond the minimum requirement will be reviewed by our Office of Admissions.

+A completed secondary application, including the \$125 application fee.
 If the applicant is eligible for fee assistance through the Association of American Medical Colleges Fee Assistance Program (AAMC FAP), the secondary application fee will be waived.